 Jonathan then discusses our immediate physical environment as we work.
 What are the qualities of it that give us a sense of home?
 Where we can feel inspired and do our work more productively.

-Being a mum of two littlies I spend a lot of my time at home for the moment.
+Being a mum of two I spend a lot of my time at home.
 So having a space that is functional, organised, and clean helps me go about my day more productively.
 And with an appreciation for aesthetics surrounding myself in beauty helps me to feel inspired and in harmony with my physical environment.

 Home is also about connection.
 Establishing relationships with those who provide love, who appreciate us, and help us feel a sense of belonging.
 Community.
 People who get us and see the world the way that we do.
 Who uplift us rather than weigh us down.
 When we invite them into our homes we are sharing our lives with others.
 That in itself is a beautiful thing and can help us feel more connected to something greater than ourselves.